younata/personal_knowledge/src/astronomy/astrophotography/README.md

 [^stacking]: [How Image Stacking works](https://keithwiley.com/astroPhotography/imageStacking.shtml).

 [^stacking returns]: It's essentially an inverse square relation - to get 5x better quality, you need to take 25x more images.

-[^instagram]: [flume](https://flumeapp.com) seems to be a decent OSX client for instagram.
-The pro version is worth it.